sitevision/envision/packages/envision-docs/src/pages/components/select.md

 </div>
 ```

-Initialize from script:
+Initialize from script.
+You may pass any selector as a string, a DOM node or node list.

 ```javascript
 var tagSelect = envision.select('#example-tag-select-1');
 ```

 **Note:** `envision.select` will always return an array of Tag Select objects.
-To access individual controls you will have to use it's array index.
+To access individual controls you must use its array index.

 ```javascript
 tagSelect[0].addOptions({ value: 'newOption', text: 'New option' });